back to buchty.net

 Common Registers

-• This register contains the status of the DOC interrupt request pin and the number of the oscillator which has generated the interrupt, if any.
-When an oscillator reaches the end of a wavetable (and the Enable Interrupt Bit for that oscillator has previously been set), the IRQ line and therefore bit 7 of the Oscillator Interrupt Register are set together with the oscillator number in bits 5 to 1.
+• This register contains the DOC interrupt request pin's status and the number of the interrupt-generating oscillator, if any.
+When an oscillator reaches the end of a wavetable (and the Enable Interrupt Bit for that oscillator was previously set), the IRQ line and therefore bit 7 of the OIR is set together with the oscillator number in bits 5 to 1.

 Bit Function